 Will volunteering affect my benefits?

-You can volunteer for as many hours as you want and still claim social security benefits if:
+“You can volunteer and claim benefits if:

-- The only money you get from volunteering is to cover expenses (like travel costs)
+- The only money you get from volunteering is to cover expenses, like travel costs.

-- You continue to meet the conditions of the benefit you get
+- You continue to meet the conditions of the benefit you get.”

 If you wish to speak with someone in confidence about volunteering and benefits, contact one of our advisers at Volunteer Glasgow.